Bhargav090/commentsapp/README.md

 ## APK Download

-You can download and install the app on your Android device from the following link:
+You can download and install the app on your device from the following link:

 [Download APK](https://drive.google.com/file/d/1RtmZXEm7g17iJYUovOUUFbahhzljIiqG/view?usp=sharing)